 RIO 2 has some strong moral themes regarding family, sacrifice, courage, humility, and selflessness.
 Blu starts off a little selfish, not wanting to move to the jungle for his own personal reasons, but he learns he must overcome his fears and put his family’s needs above his own.
 Along with the moral themes are some powerful shots of the Christ the Redeemer statue in Rio.
 Though the main villain is a man who’s illegally logging, this isn’t so much of an attack on the logging industry which is very beneficial to society, but against those who are doing it illegally in Brazil.
 By either cutting down trees that belong to others, or obtaining land through corrupt means, illegal loggers cheat, threaten, blackmail, and manipulate.
 There is an environmental message in that the villain continuously calls Linda and Tulio “tree huggers.”
 Otherwise, RIO 2 is a fun movie requiring light caution.

+RIO 2 is the sequel to the 2011 animated hit about a rare Blue Macaw bird named Blu who moves from Minnesota to the very different Rio de Janeiro to save his species from extinction.
+In the sequel, Blu, and the only other Blue Macaw, Jewel, live with their three children in a bird sanctuary in Rio.
+When they find out there are other birds in the Amazon just like them, they decide to take the family on a trip to the Amazon to revisit their roots.
+However, Blu is highly domesticated and isn’t accustomed to the wild.
+They come across an illegal logger who wants to destroy the forest.
+It’s a wild ride with adventure, music and some danger.
 RIO 2 is a very entertaining movie that all ages will enjoy.
 The story has all the right elements to be a road-trip/meet-the-in-laws movie with plenty of clever, clean jokes.
 The animation is beautifull.
 There are also many strong, positive moral themes regarding family, sacrifice, courage, humility, and selflessness.
 RIO 2 has some light environmentalist elements, however, so minor caution is warranted.